The Unit Patch

 Distinctive Institutional Shoulder Loop Insignia

 A kelly green shamrock one inch in height with a 1/32 inch gold edge.

 The shamrock is a clover like plant with leaflets in a groups of three.
 It is accepted as the national emblem of Ireland from its legendary use by St. Patrick to typify the Trinity.

-The shamrock was an integral part of the original green and gold flag presented by the citizens of New York to the 63rd New York State Volunteers, Irish Brigade – a Civil war unit.
+The shamrock was an integral part of the original green and gold flag presented by the citizens of New York to the 63rd New York State Volunteers, Irish Brigade, a Civil War unit.
 This flag, showing a wreath of shamrocks two feet long beneath a harp and cloud is in the Museum at the University of Notre Dame.
 Nearly identical is the 69th Regiment flag pictured below.